Coffee beans are one thing that many people like to talk about.

 But did you know there are different kinds of coffees other than just those two?

-Read on to discover what it means when your favourite barista talks about French Roast or Colombian Coffee.
+Read on to discover what it means when your favorite barista talks about French Roast or Colombian Coffee.

 What are the 9 different types of coffee beans?

-There are some different coffee beans, each with its unique flavour.
-The most common type is Arabica, which produces a light flavour.
+There are nine different coffee beans, each with its unique flavor.
+The most common type is Arabica, which produces a light flavor.
 Robusta is the second most common and produces a fuller-flavored coffee.
 Other types of coffee beans include Liberica, Amazonica, and Catimor.

 This medium-roast coffee bean is perfect for people who want a balanced flavor with hints of cocoa and nuts.
 It has a smooth taste and can be used in any kind of coffee drink.